Johnny Paycheck: Personal life

-Paycheck was married; he and his wife Sharon had a son.
-In the 1990s, he began capitalizing the 'c' in his surname to PayCheck.
+Paycheck was married; his wife Sharon Rae and he had a son, Jonathan.

+In Paycheck's hometown of Greenfield, he was a polarizing figure.
+Some residents admired his success and supported him unconditionally, while others criticized his repeated run-ins with the law.
+According to Roger Ross, editor of The Greenfield Daily Times and a longtime friend, Paycheck was deeply generous, often returning home to perform benefit shows for children's charities and local causes.
+Though he cultivated an outlaw image, with bandanas, scruffy clothes, and hard-living lyrics, those close to him insisted that his off-stage persona was more caring and down-to-earth.

 Legal troubles

-In the 1950s, he was court-martialed and imprisoned for two years for assaulting a naval officer.
+In 1956, Paycheck was court-martialed for assaulting a naval officer and fracturing his skull.
+While under arraignment, he escaped twice.
+Paycheck was found guilty and sentenced to 18 years at Portsmouth Naval Prison, but was released from prison in 1959 after having his sentence reduced on appeal.

-In 1981, Paycheck was arrested for statutory rape of a 12-year-old girl in Wyoming.
+In 1981, Paycheck was arrested on accusations of statutory rape of a 12-year-old girl in Wyoming.
 Members of Paycheck's band told police that the singer had numerous problems with allegations because of his celebrity status.
 He was released on bond.
-In 1982, he pleaded no contest in order to continue his touring and not go to trial.
+In 1982, he pled no contest to continue his touring and not go to trial.
 The prosecution's witnesses were reluctant to testify.
 He pleaded down to a misdemeanor and received a $1,000 fine.
 A $3 million civil suit resulted from the incident, but the case never made it to a court.

 In December 1985, Paycheck was convicted and sentenced to seven years in jail for shooting a man at the North High Lounge in Hillsboro, Ohio; he had fired a .22 pistol, and the bullet grazed the man's head.
 Paycheck claimed the act was self-defense.
 After several years spent fighting the sentence, he began serving his sentence in 1989, spending 22 months in prison before being pardoned by Ohio Governor Richard Celeste.

-In 1990, he filed for bankruptcy after tax problems with the Internal Revenue Service (IRS) such as a $300,000 lien.
+In 1990, he filed for bankruptcy after tax problems with the Internal Revenue Service, including a $300,000 lien.

-Health issues and demise
+Health issues and death

-Although Paycheck was addicted to drugs and alcohol during his career, he later was said to have "put his life in order" after his prison stay.
+Although Paycheck was addicted to drugs including alcohol during his career, he later was said to have "put his life in order" after his prison stay.

 After 2000, his health would only allow for short appearances.
 Contracting emphysema and asthma after a lengthy illness, Paycheck died at Nashville's Vanderbilt University Medical Center in 2003, aged 64.
-He was survived by a son and two daughters.
+He was survived by his son Jonathan Paycheck.

-He was buried in Woodlawn Memorial Park Cemetery in Nashville, in a plot donated by George Jones.
+He was buried in Woodlawn Memorial Park in Nashville; reportedly, the plot was paid for by George Jones.
+Among the roughly 200 attendees at Paycheck’s memorial were Jones, Little Jimmy Dickens, and a sizable contingent of Hell's Angels, admirers of the hard-living Paycheck.
+"By and large, it was the roughest-looking funeral crowd I have ever seen," a Nashville Skyline columnist wrote in CMT.